What is Secure Manage?

 How are the passwords secured in Active Directory?

-The solution encrypts the passwords using a customer specific public/private key pair, or, for those customers to do so desire using their own provided public/private key pair.
-The operator needs to have access to the private key to perform any of the operations, and additionally needs permissions to the Active Directory property of the object he want to execute the operation on.
+The solution encrypts the passwords using a customer specific public/private key pair, or, for those customers that so desire, using their own provided public/private key pair.
+The operator needs to have access to the private key to perform any of the operations, and additionally needs permissions to the Active Directory property of the object he wants to execute the operation on.
 This 2-step protection is audited to know who executed which action when and against which resource.

-We suggest that everyone that is interested in increasing its security posture, and looks at reducing its exposure to highly privileged accounts implements Local Admin Password Actions.
+We suggest that everyone that is interested in increasing its security posture, and looks at reducing its exposure to highly privileged accounts implements Secure Manage.
 Highly privileged accounts, like helpdesk accounts and the re-use of identical local administrator passwords make later traversal attacks in a company ridiculously easy.
-Both local administrator passwords as passwords from highly privileged users are attacked in a multitude of ways.
+Both local administrator passwords and passwords from highly privileged users are attacked in a multitude of ways.